 Car engines work by injecting a mixture of fuel and air through the top of a hollow cylinder, which is then compressed by a piston and ignited by a spark plug when the pressure is at its highest.
 This causes causing an explosion, pushing the piston downward and powering a crankshaft, allowing for rotational motion.
-In a car, there are normally 4 such cylinders working at different times so your wheels are always turning!
+In a car, there are normally 4 such cylinders working at different times to keep your wheels turning smoothly.

 Octane combustion: 2 C8H18 + 25 O2 → 16 CO2 + 18 H2O

-In the U.S., unleaded gasoline typically has octane ratings of 87 (regular), 88-90 (midgrade), and 91-94 (premium) due to them using an octane rating that is the average of RON and MON (motor octane number, a different way to determine octane rating).
+In the U.S., unleaded gasoline typically has octane ratings of 87 (regular), 88-90 (midgrade), and 91-94 (premium) due to them using a petrol rating system that is the average of RON and MON (motor octane number, a different way to determine octane rating).
 Why?
 Nobody knows.